Cuba–United States relations: Guantánamo Bay

 The U.S. government operates a naval base on the island's Guantánamo Bay, which houses a military installation, coaling station, and detention camp.
 Since 1974, the U.S. has paid the Cuban government $4,085 per year to lease the bay.
 The lease was previously $2,000 per year (paid in gold) until 1934, when it was set to match the value of gold in dollars.
 The military base is located on 45 sqmi of land and water on the shore of the bay at the southeastern end of Cuba.
 The ownership and operation of the naval base has been politically contentious amid broader bilateral relations.
 The leasing of land like the Guantánamo Bay tract was one of the requirements of the Platt Amendment, conditions for the withdrawal of U.S. troops remaining in Cuba following the Spanish–American War.

+Diplomatic representation

+U.S. representation in Cuba is handled by the United States Embassy in Havana, and there is a similar Cuban Embassy in Washington, D.C.
+Both embassies have waived their ambassadorial representations, and are instead overseen by respective chargés d'affaires as their diplomatic envoys.